mckennapsean/dissertation/content/06-security.md

 <!-- APPENDIX: add in and link, or online url? -->

+![
+  Dashboard usability scores as rated by analysts and managers.
+  These are the final scores of a system usability survey of nine different users, both network analysts and managers.
+The average score of the dashboard is 75, above the average usability score of 68 [@sauro2011sus].
+](figures/bubble-net/sus.pdf){#fig:sus width="100%"}

 ### Deployment

 After the usability study, further development led to the final BubbleNet